-We shout at our kids for leaving their school bag in the hallway after telling them every day for a week to put it away.
+We shout at our kids for leaving their school bags in the hallway after telling them every day for a week to put them away.
+We engage in power struggles with our pre-teens.
 We take our work stress home with us and remain distracted and disinterested when our child is trying to tell us about their day.

 No one is perfect so don’t feel you have to be.
 But also don’t let your bad day or moment of anger leave you disconnected from your child long term.

 Give yourself time to calm down then address your bad behaviour with your child.
 Let them know you are sorry you lost your temper or apologise for not listening to them.